 Sad News in early March, when we heard that George Grahamslaw had died on12th February 2026 aged 92.
 George was one of the unsung heroes of a very successful Royal High FP rugby team in 1950’s and 1960’s.
 He was a Scottish Trialist in 1961 in the exalted company of Pringle Fisher and Jimmy Blake, and was.kept out of the Scottish team by Norman Scott Bruce, one of the immovable triumvirate of Hugh McLeod, Bruce and David Rollo.
 Jim Jarvis said “George played hooker when hookers hooked”.

 A Co-Optimist in 1962, he played in no fewer than nine representative games for Edinburgh and the Cities between 1961 and 1963 including the Cities match versus the 1963 All Blacks, and Edinburgh v Canada in 1962.
 He played in both international trials in 1962, and topped that off by being selected as as travelling reserve for Scotland three times, against France, Wales and England.
 He was Club Treasurer in 1964.
 He made 140 1st XV appearances between 1956 and 1964.
 Following his retiral from rugby, he was a referee for ten years, then he became a referee assessor and coach.
 George had two brothers, Douglas who was born in 1935 and was also a hooker, and Gordon who was born in 1939.
 All three attended the Royal High, George and Douglas enrolling in the secondary department after attending East London St primary.
-For more background to George’s life, and a gallery of photographs and artefacts, click here.
+Read the tribute read by son Douglas at George’s funeral, and for more background to George’s life, and a gallery of photographs and artefacts, click here.